gbhjester/JFVGL/README.md

 ## PLATFORMS
 Primary target is Windows 10.

-On Windows compiled with MinGW64 / GCC 8.1.0 / POSIX threads.
+Windows -- compiled with MinGW64 / GCC 8.1.0 / POSIX threads.

-On Debian compiled with GCC 8.1.0.
+Debian -- compiled with GCC 8.1.0.

 ## DEPENDENCIES
 FreeGLUT (bundled, Windows only, to be removed).